espressif/esp-matter/examples/zigbee_bridge/README.md

 ### 2.3 Control the bulb with chip-tool

-Now you can control the ZigBee bulb using the chip tool.
+Now you can control the Zigbee bulb using the chip tool.

 ```
 chip-tool onoff toggle 0x7283 0x1